lfoscari/mercator-sieve/README.txt

 1. We sort S indirectly.
 That is, we sort stably a vector V of length that contains the numbers in [0..n) using as key S[i].
-At this point V[i] contains the indeed in S of the signature of rank i (i.e., that i-th signature in sorted order), and so the signatures S[V[i]] appear in order as i grows.
+At this point V[i] contains the index in S of the signature of rank i (i.e., that i-th signature in sorted order), and so the signatures S[V[i]] appear in order as i grows.

 2. Using this property, we deduplicate S: that is, we mark as useless all